Internal structure and its connection with thermodynamics and dynamics in black holes: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec: Charged}, we determine the constraints under which the metric of the charged 4D EGB black hole is singular or non-singular.
-Next, we examine in Sec.~\ref{sec:the Davies point} the behaviors of the Davies point when the EGB parameter takes values in different ranges.
-We continue our discussions in Sec.~\ref{sec:QNM} on the quasinormal modes in the eikonal limit.
+In Sec.~\ref{sec: Charged}, we determine the constraints under which the metric function of the charged 4D EGB black hole is real and finite or complex at the center, and discuss the cosmic censorship conjecture for this black hole model.
+Next, we examine in Sec.~\ref{sec:the Davies point} the behaviors of Davies points when the EGB parameter takes values in different ranges.
+We continue our discussions in Sec.~\ref{sec:QNM} on the quasinormal modes of perturbation of a test scalar field in the eikonal limit.
 Finally, we give our conclusions in Sec.~\ref{sec:conclusions} where some comments and further extensions are included.
+We note that the term ``complex metric function" only means the property at the center of black holes throughout this paper.